ENCCS/julia-for-hpda/content/regression.rst

    Image of linear model prediction.
 The example shown has intercept 2.9 and slope 5.1 (the result depends on random added noise).

 Multivariate linear models are done in a similar way.
-Now we are fitting a nultivariate linear function that minizes the sum of squares error.
+Now we are fitting a multivariate linear function that minimizes the sum of squares error.
 In the following example we generate a linear function of 4 variables with random coefficients (normally distributed).
 On top of that we add normally distributed noise.